-- No new financial partner is proposed for funding in FY 2023. - Financial partners funded in FY 2022 are being recommended for the same funding levels in FY 2023, with the exception of one financial partner that previously requested one-time support, and Charlotte Regional Business Alliance which will receive a slight increase due to funding based on local population served.
+- No new financial partner will receive funding in FY 2023. - Financial partners funded in FY 2022 are being recommended for the same funding levels in FY 2023, with the exception of one financial partner that previously requested one-time support, and Charlotte Regional Business Alliance which will receive a slight increase due to funding based on local population served.